shall-it/machine-learning-zoomcamp/07-midterm-project/README.md

 To have all required packages for Midterm project you need to:
 1. Install conda
 2. Activate conda to dedicate the environment for specific project: conda activate base
-3. Install required packages: pip install pandas numpy sklearn pickle fastapi uvicorn uv requests When you get a fresh copy of a project that already uses uv, you can install all the dependencies using the sync command: uv sync
+3. Install required common packages: pip install pandas numpy scikit-learn pickle fastapi uvicorn uv requests When you get a fresh copy of a project that already uses uv, you can install all the dependencies using the sync command: uv sync